hodyroff/scs-training/Virtualization/OSISM-Admin.md

     - `SCS-nC-m-20s` would denote a flavor with `n` dedicated Cores (the `C`) and 20 GiB SSD/NVMe (the `s`) root disk.
     - Decoding can be done with a simple web tool <https://flavors.scs.community/>.
-    - The scheme allows for many more details (such as hypervisor, cpu generation, GPU, ...) to be specified via the name, but these are really only used for special requirements.
+    - The scheme allows for many more details (such as hypervisor, CPU generation, GPU, ...) to be specified via the name, but these are really only used for special requirements.
     - The scheme also prescribes metadata (`extra_specs`) for discoverability
     - Flavors that do not start with `SCS-` are allowed and don't need to comply